-- A new 64,000-square-foot Student Center, an active hub of student life, built using eco-friendly design and materials; in 2005, working in conjunction with Seattle City Light, four of our senior engineering students equipped the building with solar energy
+A 64,000-square-foot Student Center, an active hub of student life, built using eco-friendly design and materials; in 2005, working in conjunction with Seattle City Light, four of our senior engineering students equipped the building with solar energy.

-- Lee Center for the Arts, a new 135 seat showcase for theatre and musical performances with a prop room, dressing room, costume shop, and support for professional lighting and sound booths where arts students can build their technical skills
+Lee Center for the Arts, a 135 seat showcase for theatre and musical performances with a prop room, dressing room, costume shop, and support for professional lighting and sound booths where arts students can build their technical skills.

 A 20,000-square foot laboratory at the James Tower Life Sciences Building, part of Swedish Medical Center’s Providence campus just steps from our campus, where nursing students train with the latest health care equipment while caring for patients in a real-life health career environment.

 The Chapel of St. Ignatius, the university's spiritual center, is a creative and riveting structure that draws visitors from around the world; the understated, elegant, award-winning architecture evokes a contemplative environment that draws the faithful and the curious to prayer.